torvalds/linux/Documentation/sound/designs/seq-oss.rst

 The arguments ``name``, ``type``, ``subtype`` and ``nvoices`` are used for making the appropriate synth_info structure for ioctl.
 The return value is an index number of this device.
 This index must be remembered for unregister.
-If registration is failed, -errno will be returned.
+If registration is failed, -erranal will be returned.

 To release this device, call snd_seq_oss_synth_unregister() function:
 ::